c3lew/chinese-poker/README.md

 ### How AI Helps Solve These Challenges

+One key advantage of this approach is the ability to **calculate the expected value** of an initial hand efficiently.
+By generating all roughly **15,000 to 20,000** possible valid hand arrangements, scoring them, and selecting the optimal configuration, the system can determine the best possible hand **in less than a second**.
+This rapid computation allows for strategic decision-making in real-time scenarios.

 This project leverages AI techniques to tackle these challenges:

 - **Precomputed Evaluations**: Utilizes hand strength lookup tables for quick assessments.